-- Room temperature: Ensure that your child's bedroom isn't too hot or too cold (the ideal sleeping temperature is between 16 and 18 degrees celsius).
+- Room temperature: Make sure that your child's bedroom isn't too hot or too cold (the ideal sleeping temperature is between 16 and 18 degrees celsius).

 - Calm surroundings: Bright colours and toys are often stimulating to children.
-Ensure that the bedroom is a restful area, and is calm for them to fall asleep in.
+Make sure that the bedroom is a restful area, and is calm for them to fall asleep in.

 - Unnecessary light: Blue light emitted from digital devices (iPads, laptops, mobile phones) blocks melatonin production and prevents sleep.
-Ensure that there are no screens on in the child's bedroom, and that they stop using devices a while before they are due to go to bed.
-Ensure that the bedroom is dark enough to encourage sleep.
+Make sure that there are no screens on in the child's bedroom, and that they stop using devices a while before they are due to go to bed.
+Make sure that the bedroom is dark enough to encourage sleep.

-- Comfort: Ensure that your child's bed is comfortable and the clothes that they wear to bed are not causing them any discomfort.
+- Comfort: Make sure that your child's bed is comfortable and the clothes that they wear to bed are not causing them any discomfort.

-- Bedding: If your child is kicking bedding off them in the night, then waking through being cold, consider using a double duvet tucked under the mattress of a single bed.
-Also, think about what temperature you feel at night, if you're sleeping under a sheet, but your child has a heavy duvet, they could be getting too hot.
+- Bedding: If your child is kicking their bedding off during the night, then waking because they are cold, consider using a double duvet tucked under the mattress of a single bed.
+Also, think about what temperature you feel at night - if you're comfortable sleeping under a sheet, but your child has a heavy duvet, they could be getting too hot.